 - Examinations and X-rays

 - Extremity treatments

 - Ultrasound, electrical therapy, and tool–assisted therapies

 Many patients feel they would benefit from a chiropractic maintenance care plan after their condition has been corrected or stabilized.
 However, Medicare does not provide coverage for maintenance care.

-If you decide to receive maintenance care, you will be asked to sign an Advance Beneficiary Notice (ABN) form required by Medicare.
-This form confirms that you understand Medicare does not provide coverage for maintenance and that you agree to pay for the services.
+If you decide to receive maintenance care or other services that may not be covered, you will be asked to sign an Advance Beneficiary Notice (ABN) form required by Medicare.
+This form confirms that you understand Medicare does not provide coverage for these services and that you agree to pay for the services.

 For questions, contact: